 What extract of cocoa are they using?
-They don't tell us but I'm guessing the extract is caffeine.
+They don't tell us.
+Could it be caffeine?

 As a rule, suspect synephrine is in any weight loss product that claims to be “ephedra-free.”

 Like caffeine, synephrine can raise heart rate and blood pressure.
 Research into the weight loss properties of ephedra noted greater weight loss when ephedra was combined with caffeine.
-Since synephrine “looks” like ephedra, this is also why I often see caffeine and synepherine showing up together in supplements.
+Since synephrine “looks” like ephedra, this is also why I often see caffeine and synephrine showing up together in supplements.

-All that said, the weight loss evidence for synephrine is not as good as that for ephedra.
-As I mentioned in my book, one reason why less is known about this compound may be because there are 6 different types of synephrine.
+The weight loss evidence for synephrine is not as good as that for ephedra.
+As I mentioned in my book, there are 6 different types of synephrine.
 Some synephrine research doesn't indicate which type they are using.
 The makers of 1 Db Goddess also don't tell us what type of synephrine they are using.

-I recommend people with health problems avoid supplements that contain synepherine because it is linked to some potentially serious problems.
-See below for more on this.
+People with health problems avoid supplements that contain synepherine because it is linked to some potentially serious problems.

-This is basically another name for synephrine because one of the extracts in evodiamine IS synephrine.
+This is another name for synephrine because one of the extracts in evodiamine IS synephrine.
 The side effects of evodiamine are probably very similar to that of synephrine.

-According to Wikipedia, this is a compound that is made during the manufacture of thyroid hormone (thyroxine).
+This is a compound that is made during the manufacture of thyroid hormone (thyroxine).
 It is an iodine-containing compound.
 Thyroid hormone needs iodine to work properly.
-I am guessing that they have added this to 1 Db Goddess in the hopes that diiodotyrosine would naturally increase thyroid hormone levels.
+Might this ingredient be used in the hopes that diiodotyrosine would naturally increase thyroid hormone levels?

-I've seen a lot of metabolism boosters that have iodine.
-But in the US, lack of iodine is NOT the cause of low thyroid hormone levels (hypothyroidism).
+In the US, the lack of iodine is NOT the cause of low thyroid hormone levels (hypothyroidism).
 The main cause is a disorder called Hashimoto‘s disorder.
 This is an immune disorder where the immune system attacks / destroys the thyroid gland.